johanneloet/MasterV26/README.md

 # MasterV26
 Code used and developed for my master's thesis, spring semster of 2026.
 The codebase includes code for preprocesing, labeling, extracting features from, analyzing and training ML models on a dataset consisting of IMU and pressure sensing insoles movement data.
 Data files are not provided here.
 Some code is derived either from the previous work of Maria Ulseth Sylte (https://github.com/mariausy/Master_25) and Alba Casanica (https://github.com/AlbaCasanica/CT), as well as example code from my supervisor Roya Doshmanziari.
 This is noted in comments at the top of the files for the relevant files.

+Some of the code was generated wth the aid of chatGPT-5, though the main ideas and algorithms are my own unless otherwise stated.

 ## Getting started with the codebase
 Running the program requires a working installation of Python 3 as well as the Python packages listed in requirements.txt.
 Intall these (for instance in a virtual environment):
 At the base directory (MasterV26) create a virtual environment (for instance named .venv) from terminal.